As a Patient, You Have the Right to:

 - Confidentiality, privacy and security of your records, both personal and medical.
 We may use or disclose PHI without your permission as described in our Notice of Privacy Practices, for example to coordinate your care or submit a claim to your insurance company.

-Concern About Care or Service
+Concerns About Care or Service

 - Have health care information provided in a manner and form that you can understand.